Comment Lars Syll on 'The Invisible Hand ― a brilliant idealization proved wrong by reality'

 “It is good to have [the technically best study of equilibria], but perhaps the time has now come to see whether it can serve in an analysis of how economies behave.
 The most intellectually exciting question of our subject remains: is it true that the pursuit of private interest produces not chaos but coherence, and if so, how is it done?”
 (Hahn, 1984, p.
 102)

 So, admittedly economists do not understand how the actual economy works.
-And from this follows that there is still some science homework to be done.
+From this follows that there is still some science homework to be done.
 For the correct account of how the markets work see (2014).

 Egmont Kakarot-Handtke